deanrumsby/tree-sitter-blade/README.md

 - I can't catch the echo statements embedded within `<script>` tags.
 This is because the parsing gets handed off to the javascript parser, so I don't believe I can help this.

+I have added support for the long-form Alpine.js attributes.

 ## Installation

 In your neovim config add the following, whilst also ensuring you have the parsers